KCPQ: Non-news programming

-The station produces a local program on law enforcement and crime news, The Spotlight with David Rose, hosted by anchor David Rose, which airs every Friday at 11:00 p.m.
+The station produces a local program on law enforcement and crime news, The Spotlight with David Rose, which airs every Friday at 11:00 p.m.
 The program began production in 2008 as Washington's Most Wanted, a local version of America's Most Wanted.

+KCPQ has two regular sports programs: the Sunday night Seattle Sports Live and the weeknight Washington Sports Wrap, the latter of which debuted in 2024.

 KCPQ became the local broadcast partner of the Seattle Seahawks in 2012, airing preseason games and team features; KING-TV, which lost the partnership to KCPQ, regained it in 2022.
+In 2016, KCPQ and KZJO began broadcasting locally televised games of the Seattle Storm of the WNBA; initially starting with 15 home games on channel 22 in 2016, KZJO was slated to carry 29 games in the 2023 season plus six more on KCPQ.
+In 2023, KCPQ and KZJO entered into a content partnership with the Seattle Kraken hockey team which included a weekly show on the team, titled What's Kraken?.

-Beginning in 2014, KCPQ and KZJO became the broadcast home for locally televised Seattle Sounders FC matches.
-While all the matches were carried on KZJO, KCPQ aired two specials on the team each year.
+Beginning in 2014, KCPQ and KZJO became the broadcast home for locally televised Seattle Sounders FC matches; while all the matches were carried on KZJO, KCPQ aired two specials on the team each year.
+All Major League Soccer local television rights agreements ended after 2022 to make way for MLS's 10-year deal with Apple, but the Sounders entered into a new deal for team-related programming in 2025.
+The Sounders's sister women's club, Seattle Reign FC, was included in the agreement, with 11 Reign matches to be televised on KCPQ in 2025.

-In 2023, KCPQ and KZJO entered into a content partnership with the Seattle Kraken hockey team which includes a weekly show on the team, titled What's Kraken?.